hsingh23/derpoker/README.md

   python autopokes.py

 That's it!
+Now kick back and enjoy your pure, unadulterated poke domination.

 ## Who Are You?

 derpoker is the result of the idle hands of [Kurtis Nusbaum][kln].
 I really like computers and programming.
+I also work on a project called [UDJ][udj].

 ## License
 derpoker is licensed under the [GPLv2][gpl].